How to highlight all cells referenced by a formula in Excel?

 Highlight all cells referenced by a formula with VBA code

-You can also running VBA code to highlight all cells which was referenced by a formula in Excel.
+You can also run VBA code to highlight all cells referenced by a formula in Excel.

 1. Press Alt + F11 keys to open the Microsoft Visual Basic for Applications window.